SampsonML/SampsonML.github.io/_posts/2025-09-29-lode-scheduler.md

 ---

 ## Are we truly *learning* the optimisation dynamics?
-A natural question here would be how well have we learned a representation of the optimizer dynamics, could we perhaps have just collapsed into an *ideal* schedule for each model/dataset combination?
+A natural question here would be how well have we learned a representation of the optimizer dynamics, could we perhaps have just always estimateing the same (well performing) schedule for each model/dataset combination?

 Well, great question, glad you asked.
 To test this question we may probe the generated schedules and hence training results we get when asking to prioritize results at different times.
 For example, instead of making a schedule resulting in the best validation loss at the end of training, how about one that minimises this loss after only 50% of the training, what about 10%?
 The following figure shows the test accuracy, and generated learning rate schedules from the LODE scheduler when asking the validation loss to be minimised at ~8%, 16%, 50%, and 100% of the total training time.
 We can see if we desire early performance, we can get it with no changes to the scheduler at all (except of course telling it when we want our loss minimized).